NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

 any free program.
 We wish to make sure that a company cannot effectively restrict the users of a free program by obtaining a restrictive license from a patent holder.
-Therefore, we insist that any patent license obtained for a version of the library must be consistent with the full freedom of use specified in this license.
+Therefore, we insist that any patent license obtained for a version of the bookService must be consistent with the full freedom of use specified in this license.

   Most GNU software, including some libraries, is covered by the